-- Step 6: Turn in Verification Form to Homeroom Teacher.
+- Step 6: Turn in Verification Form to Service Homeroom Teacher.

 Expiration of Service Verification Forms: In order to expedite accurate recording of hours by Homeroom Teachers, a new policy has been put in place.
 Verification Forms must be turned in to the Homeroom Teacher within 60 days of the completed service or the hours will not be recorded.

 Required Service Behavior Expectations: St. Joseph High School has a clear expectation regarding student behavior out in the community.
 Please carefully review the behavior guidelines from the Archdiocese of Los Angeles (See the Boundary Guidelines for Youth Volunteers below).
 In addition, SJHS students are expected to conduct themselves as a true Knight reflecting honor, respect, and polite hospitality.
 Students are to be focused and "on-task" during their service experience.
+Students should not be using cell phones during a volunteer opportunity.
 Failure to do so will result in loss of service hour credit and possible disciplinary action upon review by the Dean of Students.